AresMUSH/aresmush/game/plugins/profile/help/profile.md

 `profile/delete <field>` - Deletes a custom profile field `profile/edit <field>` - Snags the field into your input buffer, if
        your client allows.  (see `help edit`)

+If you have a handle, people viewing your character profile will also see a link to your OOC handle profile (see %xhhelp handles` for more info.)